anayanapalli/anayanapalli.github.io/_posts/2024-01-31-basic-tmux-cheatsheet.md

 # Attach to a session
 $ tmux attach -t <session_name>
-# The session_name is the session_number if it is not named.
+# The session_name is the session_number if it is not named

 # Rename a session
 $ tmux rename-session -t <sessions_number> <session_name>

 # Kill a session
 $ tmux kill-session -t <sessions_name>
-# The session_name is the session_number if it is not named.*
+# The session_name is the session_number if it is not named

 # Kill all sessions
 $ tmux kill-server